lun0522/lighter/README.md

 ![](https://docs.google.com/uc?id=1UlOc-ts3a55EmIPSYheY_h2jsrw6lQrl)

-- **OneTimeCommand** is used for commands that will only be executed only once.
+- **OneTimeCommand** is used for commands that will be executed only once.
 For example, we only need to transfer data to the static vertex buffer once.
 The user can specify which device queue to use.
 - **PerFrameCommand** is used for commands that will be executed every frame.
-This is used for on-screen rendering, and it handles the synchronization internally, so that the user won't need to use semaphores and fences directly.
+This is used for onscreen rendering, and it handles the synchronization internally, so that the user won't need to use semaphores and fences directly.

 Both of them are meant to be used directly by the user.
 We will add more command